google/EtwToPprof/README.md

 # EtwToPprof

 EtwToPprof exports ETW traces to pprof protobuf format.
 It uses the [.NET TraceProcessing API](https://www.nuget.org/packages/Microsoft.Windows.EventTracing.Processing.All) to process ETW traces.

+This tool was built for processing ETW traces from Chrome, so the default values of the flags are based on that use case.
 It uses _NT_SYMCACHE_PATH and _NT_SYMBOL_PATH for symbolizing traces if set, otherwise it uses WPA defaults.

-This tool was built for processing ETW traces from Chrome, so the default values of the flags are based on that use case.
+## Building:

-Build with the provided Visual Studio Solution and Project.
+Build the provided Visual Studio Solution with VS 2019.

-Nuget dependencies:
+### Nuget dependencies (included in solution):
 - CommandLineParser v2.7.82
 - Google.Protobuf v3.11.4
 - Microsoft.Windows.EventTracing.Processing.All v1.0.0

-Command line flags:
+## Command line flags:

     -o, --outputFileName            (Default: profile.pb.gz) Output file name for gzipped pprof profile.